Stripe Setup

 };

-• Organization name changes are synced to Stripe’s customer record
+• Organization name updates sync to Stripe's customer record

-Webhooks are essential for receiving real-time subscription events from Stripe.
+Webhooks enable real-time subscription event handling from Stripe.

 Local Development